 Evidence of Certification from a Reputable Association

-You can also qualify for an H-1B without a degree by presenting proof of registration or certification from a nationally-recognized professional organization in your field.
+You can also qualify for an H-1B without a degree by presenting proof of registration or certification from a nationally recognized professional organization in your field.
 Keep in mind that not all organizations will count for this criterion.

-If you were selected in the 2024-25 H-1B visa lottery, contact VisaNation attorneys for filing your H-1B petition.
+If you were selected in the 2025-26 H-1B visa lottery, contact VisaNation attorneys for filing your H-1B petition.

-Evidence of Combination of Education, Specialized Training and Experience Equivalent to a Degree
+Evidence of Combination of Education, Specialized Training, and Experience Equivalent to a Degree

-According to this criterion, three years of specialized training and job experience will be considered to be equivalent to one year of college-level training that you lack.
+According to this criterion, three years of specialized training and job experience will be considered equivalent to one year of college-level training that you lack.
 The job experience or specialized training must be seen to be directly related to the specialty occupation you are seeking to use for your H-1B.

 It must also be established that you acquired your experience through years of working with subordinates, peers, and supervisors who have a degree or its equivalent in the field.
 This must be proven by at least one of the following:

-• Attestation to your expertise in the field by at least two recognized authorities in the specialty occupation
+- Attestation to your expertise in the field by at least two recognized authorities in the specialty occupation

-• Membership in a recognized professional association in your field either in the United States or a foreign country
+- Membership in a recognized professional association in your field, either in the United States or a foreign country

-• Published material about or by you in a professional publication, trade journal, major newspaper, or book
+- Published material about or by you in a professional publication, trade journal, major newspaper, or book

-• License to practice the occupation in a foreign country
+- A license to practice the occupation in a foreign country

-• Evidence of your major contribution to the field as determined by a recognized authority in the specialty occupation
+- Evidence of your major contribution to the field as determined by a recognized authority in the specialty occupation

-How to Process H-1B Visa
+How to Apply for an H-1B Visa Without a Degree

 The application process involves three major steps, which are the same if you are applying for an H-1B visa without a degree or with a degree.
 The steps are as follows:

-The Labor Certification
+Step One: Labor Certification

 The LCA contains information about the job title, duration, location, and wages.
 It also ensures that the employer’s current workforce will not be negatively affected if you were to be hired.
 It must be approved before your employer can submit the H-1B petition to the USCIS.

-If you are applying from outside the U.S., you will have to go through consular processing to apply for a visa once the I-140 has been approved.
+If you are applying from outside the U.S., you will have to go through consular processing to apply for a visa once the I-129 has been approved.
 This will be done at the U.S. embassy in your country of residence.
 Consular processing involves a one-on-one interview with a consular officer.

-If you were selected in the 2024-25 H-1B visa lottery, contact VisaNation attorneys for filing your H-1B petition.
+If you were selected in the 2025-26 H-1B visa lottery, contact VisaNation attorneys for filing your H-1B petition.

-How To Get H-1B Green Card
+How To Go From H-1B Visa to Green Card

 H-1B Processing Time

-The H-1B premium processing service, on the other hand, guarantees a processing time of 15 calendar days before you receive a decision on your petition.
-It is a special service that costs an extra fee of $2,500.
+- The H-1B premium processing service, on the other hand, guarantees a processing time of 15 calendar days before you receive a decision on your petition.
+It is a special service that costs an extra fee of $2,805.
 For those who can afford it, the premium processing service is an efficient way of expediting the process, especially if you want to resume your H-1B job without delay.

-However, premium processing does not increase your chances of approval or selection in the H-1B lottery and it does not change the fact that all cap-subject petitions that are selected are not effective until October 1st of that same year.
+However, premium processing does not increase your chances of approval or selection in the H-1B lottery, and it does not change the fact that all cap-subject petitions that are selected are not effective until October 1st of that same year.
 Therefore, it is important to speak with your immigration attorney to determine if premium processing is appropriate for your situation.

 H-1B Registration System